AtVict0r/AtVict0r/README.md

 ## About Me

 👋 Hello!
-I'm Oluwasegun Atolagbe, and I'm on an exciting journey to become a technopath, navigating through the ever-evolving landscape of technology and human interaction.
+My name is Victor, and I'm on an exciting journey to become a technopath, navigating through the ever-evolving landscape of technology and human interaction.
 Here's a glimpse into my unique pathway:

 🧑‍🏫 **Teacher:** My quest began with a fascination for understanding human learning processes.
 As an aspiring technopath, I believe that knowledge is a powerful tool for positive change.